yavelemira/yavelemira.github.io/about.md

 ---
-layout: page
+layout: default
-title: "About"
-permalink: /about
 ---

 My name is Masha.
+This is some text